-Hochland SE is a family-owned business based in Heimenkirch in Bavaria (Germany).
-From the very beginning of its activity (1927), the company has concentrated exclusively on the production, refinement and sales of cheese.
+Hochland SE is a family-owned business based in Heimenkirch in Bavaria, Germany.
+From its very beginning in 1927, the company has concentrated exclusively on the production, refinement and sales of cheese.
 Hochland is one of the largest manufacturers and refiners of cheese in Europe.

 VR training app